easton-hy/easton-hy.github.io/_pages/about.md

 2. High-fidelity reduced-order model based on machine learning, such as the physics-informed neural network.
 3. Augmented reality and data visualization.
 4. Bidirectional communication between physical and virtual space.
+5. Digital Twins system applications on the real infrastructures.

 Getting started
 ======